-At this point, your prospect is thinking about their options, comparing you and your product/service to other businesses.
+Your prospect is now thinking about their options, comparing you and your product/service to other businesses.
 Instead of immediately trying to push them to close a deal, now is the time to tell them a bit about your business.
 Give them quality content that assures them you’re the best option on the market.

 Trying to sell right from the beginning will simply chase prospects away.
-Show them you are an expert in your field, reliable and that you can help solve all their problems before pushing for a sale.
+Show them you are an expert in your field.
+Be reliable and show that you can help solve all their problems before pushing for a sale.

 By the third stage of the sales funnel, your prospect is interested and ready to make a purchase, whether that is with you or someone else.
 Now is the time to put forward your juiciest offer.
-This could be money off if you buy before a certain time, bonus products, free shipping or anything to make your business irresistible to them!
+This could be a discount if you buy before a certain time, bonus products, free shipping or anything to make your business irresistible to them!

 Do a little research and find out what deals your competitors are offering so you can offer your customers something a little more compelling that better meets their needs.